The Tommyknockers

 The Tommyknockers is a 1987 science fiction novel by Stephen King.
 While maintaining a horror style, the novel is an excursion into the realm of science fiction for King, as the residents of the Maine town of Haven gradually fall under the influence of a mysterious object buried in the woods.

-King has since soured on The Tommyknockers, describing it as "an awful book."
+King has since soured on The Tommyknockers, describing it as "an awful book", due to his drug addiction while writing the novel, though acknowledges the story's potential: "There's really a good book in here, underneath all the sort of spurious energy that cocaine provides, and I ought to go back."
+A miniseries adaptation was released in 1993.

-Plot summary
+Plot

 While walking in the woods near the small town of Haven, Maine, Roberta "Bobbi" Anderson, a writer of Wild West-themed fiction, stumbles upon a metal object that turns out to be a protrusion of a long-buried alien spacecraft.
 Once exposed, the spacecraft begins to release an invisible gas into the atmosphere that gradually transforms people into beings similar to the aliens who populated the ship.
-The transformation, or "becoming," provides them with a limited form of genius which makes them very inventive but does not provide any philosophical or ethical insight into their inventions.
-The spacecraft also prevents those affected by it from leaving town, provokes psychotic violence in some people, and causes the disappearance of a young boy, David Brown, who his older brother Hilly teleports to the planet referred to as Altair 4 by the Havenites.
-(Altair 4 is a reference to Forbidden Planet.)
+The transformation, or "becoming", provides them with a limited form of genius which makes them very inventive but does not provide any philosophical or ethical insight into their inventions, and they often do not understand the principles of the inventions (one of them admits, "We're builders, not understanders").
+The spacecraft also prevents those affected by it from leaving town, provokes psychotic violence in some people, and causes the disappearance of a young boy, David Brown, whose older brother Hilly teleports him to the planet referred to as Altair 4 by the Havenites (a reference to Forbidden Planet).

-The book's central character is James Eric Gardener, a poet and friend of Bobbi, who goes by the nickname "Gard."
+The book's central character is James Eric Gardener, a poet and friend of Bobbi, who goes by the nickname "Gard".
 He is somewhat immune to the ship's effects because of the steel plate in his head, a souvenir of a teenage skiing accident.
 Gard is also an alcoholic and is prone to binges that result in violent outbursts followed by lengthy blackouts.

 As Bobbi is almost totally overcome by the euphoria of "becoming" one with the spacecraft, Gard increasingly sees her health worsen and her sanity disappear.
 Gard feels he has little to live for aside from his friendship with Bobbi and decides to stay with her to try to halt her decline.
 He witnesses the transformation of the townspeople, discovers the torture and mutilation of Bobbi's dog Peter, and people being killed or worse when they pry too deeply into the strange events.